Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Camden - Ellis Lane, placing the area among the bottom 25% of areas assessed nationally

-Camden - Ellis Lane has seen approximately 37 new homes approved each year over the past five financial years, totalling 189 homes.
-So far in FY26, 13 approvals have been recorded.
-The population has fallen during this period, but development activity has remained adequate relative to population changes, which is positive for buyers.
+Camden - Ellis Lane has seen approximately 37 new homes approved annually over the past five financial years, totalling 189 homes.
+As of FY-26, 15 approvals have been recorded.
+The population has fallen during this period, yet development activity has been adequate relative to population changes, which is positive for buyers.
 New dwellings are developed at an average construction cost value of $380,000.

-In the current financial year, there have been $5.6 million in commercial approvals, indicating the area's primarily residential nature.
-Compared to Greater Sydney, Camden - Ellis Lane shows around 62% of the construction activity per person and ranks among the 28th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
+This financial year has seen $5.6 million in commercial approvals, indicating the area's primarily residential nature.
+Compared to Greater Sydney, Camden - Ellis Lane shows around 62% of the construction activity per person and ranks among the 27th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
 This level is below the national average, suggesting the area's established nature and potential planning limitations.
-New building activity comprises 67.0% detached dwellings and 33.0% medium to high-density housing, with a growing mix of townhouses and apartments providing options across different price points.
-This shows a significant shift from the current housing mix, which is currently 86.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+New building activity comprises 67.0% detached dwellings and 33.0% medium and high-density housing, with an increasing mix of townhouses and apartments offering options across different price points.
+This marks a significant change from the current housing mix, which is currently 86.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.

-The estimated population density in the area is 602 people per dwelling approval, indicating a quiet, low activity development environment.
-Looking ahead, Camden - Ellis Lane is expected to grow by 1,362 residents by 2041.
+The estimated population per dwelling approval in the area is 602 people, indicating a quiet, low activity development environment.
+According to the latest AreaSearch quarterly estimate, Camden - Ellis Lane is expected to grow by 1,362 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development